gulfiliz/gulfiliz.github.io/_posts/2025-05-17-wittgenstein.md

 the nature of the self,
 the logical form itself.

-These things cannot be said —
+These things cannot be said,
 but they can be **shown.**

 The logical form of language shows itself in the structure of propositions.
 Ethics shows itself in how we live.
-The mystical — that the world exists at all — shows itself but cannot be said.
+The mystical, that the world exists at all, shows itself but cannot be said.

 *"6.522 There is indeed the inexpressible.